miabekic/Projekt-MTTPP/README.md

 This project is created for the assignment at ***Methods and Techinques of Software Testing*** course at FERIT Osijek.
 In this project, automation testing was implemented for Web application Instagram.
 Instagram is a social app and it has a lot of functionalities, like share content, send message, follow other user, watch content and many more.
+Instagram account is created for the purposes of this project.
 Functionalities tested in this project:
  1. Login functionality
  2. Share image/video functionality